How to Write a Compare and Contrast Essay?

 Plus, your conclusion leaves a huge impression on the reader, as well.
 There you must summarize how you’ve successfully proven the thesis.
 Finish strong and you are guaranteeing yourself a better grade.

 Of course, we can talk for ages.
-We can go on and on about essays, but we already gave you the most important elements to consider.
+We can go on and on about essay writing, but we have already given you the most important elements to consider.
 Now it’s all up to you to show off your best writing skills and top that class!

 A brief summary: